-Disclaimers Disclosures for Postal Mailings Sent by a Candidate for their own Election
+Disclosures for Postal Mailings Sent by a Candidate for their own Election

-A mass mailing sent by a candidate controlled committee must include the words "paid for by" immediately adjacent to and above, or immediately adjacent to and in front of or above, the name and address of the committee on the outside of each piece of postal mail.
-The disclaimer disclosure must be in no less than 6-point type and in a color that contrasts with the background (Example: no light blue disclaimers disclosures on a blue background).
+A mass mailing sent by a candidate controlled committee must include the words "paid for by" immediately in front of or above the name and address of the committee on the outside of each piece of postal mail.
+The disclosure must be in no less than 6-point type and in a color that contrasts with the background (Example: no light blue disclosures on a blue background).
 A post office box may be used as the address only if the committee's street address is on its Statement of Organization (Form 410) on file with the Secretary of State.
+Quick Tip